j0shk0/pairs-trading-system/README.md

 One major requirement is an Account at Interactive Brokers that is sufficiently funded to be eligible to receive Market Data.
 Besides that there are a couple of dependencies.

-A `.txt` file is included in the folder `env`, enabling the reproduction of my environment explained [here](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#building-identical-conda-environments).
+A `.yml` file is included in the folder `env`, enabling the reproduction of my environment explained [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file).

 Beyond that, it is required to create a file named `personal_constants.py`, including a variable called `ACCOUNT_NUMBER` of your Paper Trading Account.
 Please safe it in `src/pairs_trading/config`.